mavryk-network/ledger-app-mavryk-baking/README.md

 described in the last sections, run this command:

 ```
-$ python -m ledgerblue.deleteApp --targetId 0x31100004 --appName 'Tezos Baking'
+$ python -m ledgerblue.deleteApp --targetId 0x31100004 --appName 'Mavryk Baking'
 ```

-Replace the `appName` parameter "Tezos" with whatever application name you used when you loaded the application onto the device.
+Replace the `appName` parameter "Mavryk" with whatever application name you used when you loaded the application onto the device.

 Then follow the prompts on the Ledger device screen.

 ### Confirming the Installation Worked

-You should now have `Tezos Baking` app installed on the device.
-The `Tezos Baking` application should display a `0` under screen on the screen ,`Highest Watermark` which is the highest block level baked so far (`0` in case of no blocks).
+You should now have `Mavryk Baking` app installed on the device.
+The `Mavryk Baking` application should display a `0` under screen on the screen ,`Highest Watermark` which is the highest block level baked so far (`0` in case of no blocks).

-## Setup tezos baking using Ledger
+## Setup mavryk baking using Ledger

-The Tezos Baking Application supports the following operations:
+The Mavryk Baking Application supports the following operations:

   1. Get public key
   2. Setup ledger for baking